alex-d-bondarev/SashaBondarev/_drafts/home-file-storage-server-on-the-raspberry-pi.markdown

 ```

 ### Deleted Files Errors
-Sometimes error was thrown for me, when I opened the Deleted files page.
+Sometimes error was thrown for me when I opened the "Deleted files" page.
 I have fixed this by running:
 ```console
 $ php occ trashbin:cleanup --all-users
 ```